 The story behind Purim is long enough that literally it gives its name to an expression "the whole megillah" meaning "the whole story" (or often, "the whole shebang.")

-But according to Megillat Esther, the Book of Esther, at one point there was a kind of foolish king known as Achashverosh.
-He had a silly argument with his wife and banished her, looking for another wife.
-He chose Esther, who was a pretty young woman without parents who had been raised by her uncle Mordechai.
+But according to Megillat Esther, the Book of Esther, at one point there was a Persian king known as Achashverosh who had a silly argument with his wife and banished her, looking for another wife.
+He chose Esther, who was a pretty young woman without parents who live with her cousin Mordechai.
 Mordechai was a respected government official who saved the king by unconvering an assassination plot.

 Mordechai soon came into conflict with an aggressively ambitious high official, Haman, who decided to insist that everyone bow down low to him.
 As a Jew, Mordechai found that unacceptable, so he refused.
 Haman was so angry that he decided not just to plot to kill Mordechai in revenge, but actually to murder all of the Jews in Persia.
 He tricked the king, who was foolish and trusted Haman, into signing an order without realizing he was signing his own wife's death warrant.

 In those days, a Persian Queen had far less power than the King.
 Queen Esther couldn't stop the mass murder plot herself, and even for her, just approaching the king's court without being invited would risk the death penalty.
 But Queen Esther knew she had to risk it.

 Esther asked the other Jews of Persia to fast with her for three whole days before going to meet the king, because it wasn't just her life on the line, but the lives of all Persian Jews.
 Luckily, the king stopped her from being killed immediately when she showed up.
 Esther managed to convince the king to find a way to counteract the death proclamation he'd signed.

 In the end, Haman was the one put to death.

 Why is it called Purim?
 What does it mean?